AaronRodrigues/CV/README.md

 My interest in software development was nurtured by a revisiting some of Object Oriented Programming lectures from my University days and their application to Chemical Engineering, in which I hold a degree in.
 I eventually developed a desire to build things using code.
 After using, C and C++ in University, the prospect of writing code in C# became rather appealing.
 Working at a job building code that was readable that could save the world seemed an attractive alternative to handling a radioactive source, in a war torn country.
 I built a basic flappy bird game among other notable arcade classics in Unity.

-I have since been in the trenches at Makers Academy, Europes best coding bootcamp, building applications in Ruby and JavaScript, using best practices in TDD, SOLID using agile methodologies.
+I have since been in the trenches at Makers Academy, Europes best coding bootcamp, building applications in Ruby and JavaScript, using best practices in TDD, SOLID using agile principles.

 I hope to work in a Full Stack Developer capacity, with other like minded individuals who are enthused about writing clean code, Test Driven Development, stand for truth and justice, perhaps whilst picking up some more C# and C++ along the way.